gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v2.4.0.3 2013/08/27 Changed reference to BitBucket in README to GitHub. v2.4.0.2 2013/08/27 Changed README Changelog to table format. v2.4.0.1 2013/08/27 Added Travis CI build status image that I had forgotten to do in the last commit.
+v2.4.1.0 2013/08/28 Updated and fixed the build issue with the Makefile. v2.4.0.3 2013/08/27 Changed reference to BitBucket in README to GitHub. v2.4.0.2 2013/08/27 Changed README Changelog to table format. v2.4.0.1 2013/08/27 Added Travis CI build status image that I had forgotten to do in the last commit.